kwea123/MINER_pl/README.md

 ![random](https://user-images.githubusercontent.com/11364490/168567099-56c226a8-9f79-4710-9291-cc7ecef26f6d.png)

 The default `32x32` patch size doesn't work well, since the texture varies too quickly inside a patch.
-Decreasing to `16x16` with other default parameters make the network converge right away to `43.91 dB` under a minute.
+Decreasing to `16x16` and increasing network hidden units make the network converge right away to `43.91 dB` under a minute.
 Surprisingly, with the other image reconstruction SOTA [instant-ngp](https://github.com/NVlabs/instant-ngp#image-of-einstein), the network is stuck at `17 dB` no matter how long I train.

 ![ngp-random](https://user-images.githubusercontent.com/11364490/168567783-40a9c123-01af-472c-9885-e52a778df18e.png)